 Burpees are probably the last thing on your mind at 7am.
 But research suggests 30 minutes of early-morning aerobic exercise can lead to more time spent in deep sleep, compared with exercising at 1pm or 7pm.
-Worried you’ll chicken out as soon as your alarm rings?
-Try sleeping in your gym kit: it’s harder to talk yourself out of a run if you’re already dressed for it!
+That first-thing-run or online class sounds like a #nobrainer to us!

 Starting the morning in a positive frame of mind can set your mood for the entire day, so try to use those extra minutes to do something that’ll give you a happy hit.
 It might be a 15-minute meditation, catching up on a Netflix series, or just savouring quiet time with a cuppa – we like caffeine-free Pukka Lemon, Ginger & Manuka Honey† (20-pack).